DravenusRex/stalker-gamma-linux-guide/README.md

 I will be assuming that you have used Lutris/Wine before and know atleast the basics of configuration.
 You'll want to add ModOrganizer.exe to Lutris, and then configure as follows:
 The version of Wine I got GAMMA working on is the latest development build (7.19 as of writing).
 For me, the built in Wine versions that come with Lutris did not work.
-They may or may not for you, if not, experiment, try the latest wine-devel first.
+They may or may not for you, if not, experiment; try the latest wine-devel first.
 Make sure DXVK and VKD3D are enabled, Esync caused issues for me so I disabled it.
 For the Winetricks prefix, I enabled the following DLLs:
 - cmd